Miguel Ojeda: Managing career

 In 2012, Ojeda was named as the Manager of the Diablos Rojos in the Mexican League.
 Ojeda was named the 2014 Mexican League Manager of the Year and led the Red Devils (70-42) to their 16th title in franchise history.
 In 2015, Ojeda was selected as the manager of the Double-A affiliate of the San Francisco Giants, the Richmond Flying Squirrels.

 In 2018, he became part-owner of the Generales de Durango club of the Mexican League.

-On 2 February 2021, he was appointed manager of the Diablos Rojos, replacing Sergio Gastélum.
+On 2 February 2021, he was appointed manager of the Diablos Rojos, replacing Sergio Omar Gastélum.